open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 A CLIENT span SHOULD be created for each one of these physical requests.
 No span is created corresponding to the "logical" (encompassing) request.

-For each time an HTTP request is re-sent, the `http.retry_count` attribute SHOULD be added to each retry span and set to the ordinal number of the request re-send attempt.
+Each time an HTTP request is resent, the `http.resend_count` attribute SHOULD be added to each repeated span and set to the ordinal number of the request resend attempt.

 See [examples](#http-client-retries-examples) for more details.